Koh Tao murders: Trial and conviction

 An 18-day trial began on 8 July 2015 in the Koh Samui Provincial Court.
 According to an observer, the sittings lasted over ten hours each day.
 The suspects were defended pro bono by two lawyers from the Lawyers Council of Thailand.
 The trial was attended by external observers, including representatives from Amnesty International and the UK's Foreign, Commonwealth and Development Office.
 Direct quotations from the trial are unavailable, as the judges did not permit the public to take notes.
 This decision was criticised by the Solicitors International Human Rights Group, one of the observers at the trial.

-The prosecution's case focused on findings of the police and medical examiner, with an emphasis on the DNA evidence.
+The prosecution's case focused on findings of the police and medical examiner, with an emphasis on the DNA evidence found on Witheridge's body.
 They argued that the defendants intended to kill Miller, using a hoe to hit him multiple times on the head.
 The hoe was then used to knock Witheridge unconscious, after which the defendants used force to hold her down and took turns raping her, before killing her with the hoe.
 There were no known eyewitnesses to the murders.

 The defence claimed that the investigation was flawed due to mishandling of forensic evidence, lack of legal representation during interrogations, use of threats and intimidation to secure a confession, and intimidation of witnesses.
 They argued that the defendants, since they were vulnerable as illegal migrant workers, were scapegoated by the police for the crime.
 The defence provided a separate explanation for the events on the night.
 It was said the pair went swimming on the same beach earlier that night, and when they got out of the water they found their clothes had disappeared.
 After unsuccessfully trying to find their possessions, they walked towards Mau Mau's house through the shortcut, which resulted in them being caught on CCTV.
 They said Wai Phyo found the mobile phone dropped on the beach, and so he kept it.
 Ostensibly, Wai Phyo changed jobs at the end of September and was travelling by boat to Surat Thani for his new job on the day he was arrested.
 The defence struggled to find members of the public willing to testify at the trial, as many feared retribution, hence their alibi was not considered convincing by the court.

 On July 10, the court ordered the DNA to be retested.
 Police revealed that the samples from Witheridge's body were used up, but were able to provide DNA samples from the murder weapon.
 The head of the country's Central Institute of Forensic Science found that the DNA on the hoe did not match the defendants.